-- Monday and Thursday: 9 am - 5 pm
+Mondays - 9 am to 5 pm

-- Tuesday and Wednesday: 9 am - 7 pm
+Tuesdays - 9 am to 7 pm

 * Please note: If arriving to see a Counselor one hour before closing, depending on the number of students waiting, you may not be accommodated due to limited staffing.
 The Front Desk Staff will let you know if the wait is too long.
 This is particularly an issue around registration time and we apologize for any inconvenience as this is due to the continuing state-wide budget crises.
 If a Counselor happens to be unavailable, please ask the Front Desk Staff if they might be able to answer your questions.
 Keep in mind Staff cannot answer counseling related questions, but can assist with more broad issues such as registration, assessment, orientation, etc.

 The two primary ways to meet with a counselor are drop-in or by appointment.
 Each is described below.